5 Things That Cause Vaginal Itching

-Itching in the vaginal region is a common problem, and there are a number of factors that can contribute to it.
+Itching in the vaginal region is a common problem, and there are a number of factors that can contribute to and cause vaginal itching.
+However, whatever the cause, the fact is that it’s a very uncomfortable condition that can cause concern and anxiety, particularly when it’s accompanied by other symptoms.

 In most cases, when you experience these symptoms it’s usually due to something fairly mild.
 Only in rare cases can it be a sign of a serious problem.

 1. Yeast infectionThe normal pH of the vagina is about 4.7 or less, fairly acidic.
-Healthy bacteria known as lactobacilli are responsible for maintaining the appropriate pH balance that keeps fungi and other microorganisms from flourishing in this warm, moist environment.
+Lactobacilli, healthy bacteria in the vagina, are responsible for maintaining the appropriate pH balance that keeps fungi and also other microorganisms from flourishing in this warm, moist environment.

 The result is usually a white or yellowish discharge that’s accompanied by a bread-like smell and a constant itching.